 Campbell formed part of perhaps Britain's most successful relay team – in the 4x100m they won in the European Cup in 1999 and 2000, as well as the 2002 Commonwealth Games.
 Their pinnacle came as they took gold at the 2004 Athens Olympics (the first time a British team had done so since 1912).

-Gain access to the ALTIS AGORA Council, a private Facebook community providing exclusive video content and live streams, as well as a forum for discussion, collaboration, and networking for coaches across the globe.
+Gain access to the ALTIS Community, a private Mighty Network community providing exclusive video content and live streams, as well as a forum for discussion, collaboration, and networking for coaches across the globe.

 No, you can choose to enroll at any time you like, and complete the course according to whatever timeline suits you.
 There is no time limit for completion, and you can study at your own pace.